Behaviors of our Mind

 "Whether you think you can, or you think you can't—you're right."
 Henry Ford

 Moral Taste Buds

-A basic insight of social psychology is that our beliefs about ethical-moral issues are also largely influenced by "fast thinking".
+A basic insight of social psychology is that our beliefs and attitudes about ethical-moral issues are also largely influenced by "fast thinking".
 People tend to quickly decide what is morally "right" and "wrong" through intuition and emotion, and only then, through conscious, rationalizing thinking, to find reasons that support their initial intuitions.